hansohn/terraform-docker/README.md

 Welcome to our Terraform docker repo.
 We've built this image with Terraform development and CI/CD in mind.
 The image contains various popular utilities often used in Terraform development.
-By default our images target the latest versions of these utilities and are built and published to DockerHUb every Monday, Wednesday, Friday.
+By default our images target the latest versions of these utilities and are built and published to Docker Hub every Monday, Wednesday, Friday.

 ### Whats Included